- Previous Atlas Weeks

 - To foster faculty and student cooperation in the area of international service

-The Billiken World Festival was held on Friday, March 26.
-The Parade of Nations kicked off the event which also featured live cultural music and dance, academic and student information booths, and international cuisine.
+The Billiken World Festival was held on Friday, April 8th.
+The Parade of Nations kicked off the Festival which also featured live cultural music and dance, academic and student information booths, and international cuisine.